driesvints/vat-calculator/README.md

 Or you use the **built in routes** and **vat_calculator.js** library.

-The VAT Calculator JS library will automatically:
+The VatCalculator JS library will automatically:

 - Calculate taxes whenever the selected country value changes
 - Automatically validate VAT-IDs / VAT numbers and use it for the calculation